mhalle/idcquery/README.md

     - type or arrayType: BigQuery type or arrayType for parameter
     - defaultValue: Default value for parameter, in JSON-parsable form
     - description: test description of parameter
-* queryResultsFields: List of columns returned by query for documentation purposes.
+* queryResultFields: List of columns returned by query for documentation purposes.
     - name: name of column
     - type: type of column value
     - description: description of column
 * query: query expressed in BigQuery format.
-Often expressed as a multi-line string started with a ">" in YAML.
+Often expressed as a multi-line string started with a "|" in YAML.
 YAML multi-line strings should be intented at least one space.
 * queryIsCacheable: if True, states that the query always returns the same values for a given set of queryParameters.
 Such a query is also known as a "pure" function (the same query and arguments always produce the same results).
 * cachedQueryResults: If the query is cacheable, this field contains either a dictionary